+GRADUATION POLICIES

-GRADUATION POLICIES Apply to Graduate
+Apply to Graduate

-Students must file an Application for Candidacy to Graduate with the Cox Graduate Student Services Office at the beginning of the term in which they will complete all degree requirements.
-Applications should be filed by the posted deadline.
+Students must file an Application for Candidacy to Graduate with the Cox Graduate Student Services Office no later than the last day of the first week of the term in which they will complete all degree requirements.
+Applications are filed through My SMU Self-Service by the posted deadline.